 Statistical Software Support and Consulting Services provides support to users of statistical software throughout the UVM community, as well as general statistical consulting.

-Located on the first floor of Bailey/Howe Library in room 115, these services are provided by Alan Howard (M.S.
+Located on the first floor of the David W. Howe Memorial Library in room 115, these services are provided by Alan Howard (M.S.
 Biostatistics, 1980), who has been assisting users of statistical software at UVM since 1986.

 |Hours:||8:00 AM to 4:00 PM|